 But at the end of the day, I’m still a foreigner here, and I can use whatever help I can get.
 Plus, I’ll take any excuse to go to Amsterdam.
 Also, did I mention it was free?

-There are also several workshops taking place throughout the day, covering topics like career transitions, buying a house in the Netherlands, and basic Dutch.
+There are also several workshops taking place throughout the day, covering topics like career transitions, buying a house in the Netherlands, and basic Dutch language skills.
 Each workshop is presented by someone who is also running a booth at the fair, so if something they say piques your interest (or really pisses you off), you have the chance for further questions or discussion later on.

 As I expected, the fair is definitely targeted towards new arrivals in the country.
-If you haven’t sorted out your visa or enrolled in Dutch classes, it’s a great way to check these items off your list (it is, as the Dutch say, “twee vliegen met één klap”).
+If you haven’t sorted out your visa or enrolled in Dutch classes, it’s a great way to check these items off your list.
 But if you’re past that stage already, there will be quite a few booths you can skip.

 The fair is also best for people living in or around Amsterdam.
 Many of the businesses represented were local to the area, and for obvious reasons — a large portion of the Netherlands’ immigrant community lives in or near the capital.
 However, as someone who resides on the opposite side of the country, there were a lot of services I couldn’t make use of, even if I’d wanted to.

-The day wasn’t a total bust.
+The day wasn’t a total bust for me.
 For one thing, I love getting the chance to see different parts of Amsterdam, and we’ll definitely be back to explore the Westerpark neighborhood more.
 (If you’ve got any recommendations, send ’em my way!)

 For another, the fair showed me just how much progress I’ve made since coming to the Netherlands a year and a half ago.
 It’s easy to get bogged down with all of the requirements and paperwork; it’s easy to feel like it’s not happening fast enough.
 Sometimes, I need a reminder to give myself a break.
 (To anyone else who lives abroad and is reading this right now: give yourself a break.
 You’re doing all right.)